Children with Selective Mutism

 Selective Mutism Services

-Some children will require regular therapy sessions with parents and/or education staff under the guidance of the speech and language therapist (e.g. 15 minutes on three days a week), or directly with the therapist
+Some children will require regular therapy sessions with parents and/or education staff under Natalie's guidance (e.g. 15 minutes on three days a week), or directly with Natalie.

 What Parents and Schools Say

-Contact Natalie today to arrange a no obligation initial phone consultation.
+Contact Natalie today to arrange a no obligation initial telephone consultation.

 Call 07454 868455, email email@example.com or use the contact form below.